Horizon Worlds

-Meta Horizon Worlds is an online virtual reality game with an integrated game creation system developed and published by Meta Platforms.
-On this multi-player virtual platform, players move and interact with each other in various worlds that host events, games, and social activities.
-They can also build and publish worlds similar to Rec Room.
-Horizon Worlds works on Oculus Rift S, Meta Quest 2, Meta Quest Pro and Meta Quest 3 headsets, as well as web and mobile.
+Meta Horizon Worlds is an online multiplayer game, as well as game platform and game creation system, developed and published by Meta Platforms.
+Horizon Worlds was released in December 2021.
+Initially designed for virtual reality headsets as part of the QuestVR platform, a mobile version was released in September 2023, and in February 2026 Meta announced it would separate Worlds from QuestVR to primarily focus on the mobile version.
+In March, Meta announced that no new games would be added to the VR version.

 In February 2022, Meta reported Horizon Worlds had an estimated 300,000 users; yet, by October 2022, The Wall Street Journal was reporting fewer than 200,000 monthly users.
 Horizon Worlds has received mixed reviews, with critics citing bugs and an unenjoyable environment that degrades the user experience.

-In August 2023, Meta announced a new first-party studio called Ouro Interactive to build Horizon Worlds games.
-Its first title Super Rumble has largely received favorable feedback from users and media outlets.
-It utilizes new creation features such as asset imports and TypeScript that are not yet available for general creators.

 Gameplay

-The game may be played with an Oculus Rift S, Meta Quest Pro, Meta Quest 3, Meta Quest 3S, or Meta Quest 2 virtual reality headset and uses full 3D motion via the motion capture system of the headset and two hand-held motion controllers, which are required to interact with objects in the game.
+As of 2022, the game may be played with an Oculus Rift S, Meta Quest Pro, Meta Quest 3, Meta Quest 3S, or Meta Quest 2 virtual reality headset and uses full 3D motion via the motion capture system of the headset and two hand-held motion controllers, which are required to interact with objects in the game.
 In October 2022, Meta announced that they will be launching a web version, allowing users to access the game without a headset as well.
-Players can explore the space around them within the confines of their physical floor-space, while roaming further by using controller buttons to teleport a short distance or to move continuously through the virtual space.

-According to Meta, users can create their own avatar, with a custom face and outfit, to represent themselves in the virtual world.
-All players begin in their personal space, where they can use their menu to visit different worlds created by other users.
-An integrated game creation system allows users to create new worlds.
-Users can also create their own personal space, which is a world private to only them.
-The game’s website lists other features such as taking a picture within the game, joining a party with friends, and blocking users.

-Venues

-Part of Horizon Worlds is a world named Venues which is used for live events such as concerts or sports games.
-Meta has formed multiple partnerships to be able to show various content.